Navigation

 The council has its own budget and is able to make changes within the school; in the past, the School Council has raised money and bought new trim trail equipment, organized ‘Wheelie Wednesdays’ and ‘Freewheel Fridays’, interviewed prospective teachers and organised themed weeks.

 Our School Council works closely with the community, attending Parent Discussion Groups and liaising with our governing body.
-They are a productive, innovative group who are genuinely able to effect change within the school.
+They are a productive, innovative group who are genuinely able to affect change within the school.

 Top